specialman39824/animation-wrapper/README.md

 [![File](https://img.shields.io/badge/get-File-blue
 )](https://github.com/specialman39824/test/raw/main/Animation.rbxm)

-* A simple to-use script that loads and plays any available animation in any Roblox game without needing to upload it.
+* A simple to-use script that loads and plays any available animation in any Roblox game without necessitating an upload.
 The script required KeyframeSequence to load/play animations.
 This works both in studio and live.

 > [!NOTE]